"Coyotes Attack Small Dogs in LaSalle."

 A leash is commonly referred to as the lifeline of your dogs.
 By leashing your dogs, you are reducing the risks of coyote attacks on your lovely pets to a great extent.

-To prevent confronting coyotes, you may choose places with less coyote witness and more lighting at night to walk your dogs.
+To prevent confronting coyotes, you may choose places with fewer coyote witnesses and more lighting at night to walk your dogs.

 Tip 3.
 Don't Leave Your Dogs Unattended